-Regardless, a few days later, he sent me a kudos email that I still have in my on-line CV:
+Regardless, a few days later, he sent me a kudos email:

 I was floored.
 He later even asked me to present to his team of roughly 150 people the same slides, which I did the week after with similar positive feedbacks.

 So what my conclusions could be for this 15 minutes project?
 Here they are:

 If you are interested, you can download the entire PPT from here.